PirinenAO/LAN-analyzer/README.md

 Unauthorized scanning of networks that you do not own or have explicit permission to scan is generally considered unethical and may be illegal.
 So DON'T use this program in networks you don't own.

+This program has not been tested in Windows enviroment, so can't guarantee that it works with Windows machines.